LucasDelfino92/morrowindsharp/setup.md

 **Shader setup...**
 - On the **Set active shaders** window, click **Modding >>>**.
 Double clicking on the **Available shaders** makes them **Active shaders**, meaning the game will run them.
-- The shader combination that works the best for me, and which I personally recommend, is the following.
+- For now, set your shader combination as follows.
 ```
 SSAO HQ
 Underwater Effects
 Underwater Interior Effects
 Sunshafts
-EdgeAA
-specialprocess
-deband_fogawarev2
 ```
 - Click **Save** after setting up your shader chain.